How to Find Cheap Flights to Anywhere in the World in 2023

 Summer and the holidays are the most popular times of the year to travel.
 With the popularity comes expensive flight prices.
-For the cheapest flight prices, avoid the heart of summer — the middle to the end of June through the first few weeks in August.
+For the cheapest flight prices, avoid the heart of summer — the end of June through the first few weeks in August.
 The end of August is my favorite time of the year to take beach vacations because of the low prices.
-For the holidays, Thanksgiving, Christmas, and New Year’s Eve tend to have high flight prices.
+For the holidays, Thanksgiving (see our guide on when to book Thanksgiving flights), Christmas (see our guide on when to book Christmas flights), and New Year’s Eve tend to have high flight prices.

 Steer Clear of Common Cheap Flight Myths

 From clearing cookies to only booking on Tuesday mornings, here are some common cheap flight myths to avoid.

 Myth: Clear Your Cookies to Find Cheaper Flight Deals